TigerBSD/TigerBSD/README.md

 At this point, probably the first thing you should do is to backup your data to a safe location before you continue.
 Remember to verify that your backup is good.
+From there on, what you need to do will depend on what is your problem and how recently you last took a snapshot.

+If the only changes you've made since last snapshot are the kind of changes that don't matter if get lost and you are *really* sure that such is the case, probably `zfs rollback` (see `zfs(1)`) is the best course of action.